malva-ot/nomo/nomo-id-structures.md

 - "The authority part of this QRN is null"
 - "The authority part of this QRN is undefined"

-### 10.6 Comparison
+### 10.7 Comparison

 Two QRNs are the same if and only if:

 - The glyph sets of the two QRNs are the same or are compatible
-- All references contained in either QRN can be fully expanded
+- All references contained in any of the six parts of either QRN can be fully expanded
 - For each of the six parts of a QRN, the part is undefined in both QRNs, OR the part is defined in both QRNs and the corresponding fully expanded values are the same according to the rules defined in this specification

+Note that the schema *annotation* is irrelevant to comparison, both here for the `same` operator and below for the `in` / `contains` operators.
+Specifically, QRNs remain comparable (`same`, `in`, or `contains` *may* return true) even if the `valid` operator denoted by the QRN's schema annotation evaluates the QRN to be invalid.

 As with tuples and maps, it follows that any QRN that contains a referentially invalid reference is not the same as any other QRN, even another QRN with an invalid reference at the same location with the same literal string value.
+However, this restriction does not apply to an invalid reference in a schema annotation.

+To reiterate, the schema annotation of a QRN has no effect at all on any of the comparison operators, even if the schema annotation contains an invalid reference, or the schema does identify a known validation algorithm and that algorithm evaluates to false on the applicable QRN.

 ## 11. Relations

 ### 11.1 Value relations